 A month ago I was showing my VFX Reel at a post-production house and something strange happened.
 As the clips of my beauty work played I got uncomfortable, almost embarrassed.
 I realized that it was just out of alignment with my current values.
 It was a small epiphany but I didn’t do anything at the time.

 Finally last week I somehow ended reading #YesAllWomen on Twitter.
 As I was reading all those things our mothers, sisters, and girlfriends go through every day it finally dawned on me.

 I was part of a bigger machine that systematically tells people, especially women, that they are not good enough.
 All this for the sole purpose of selling them something.
 Whether it’s someone’s image, beauty products, exercise machines (I call them expensive coat hangers), etc.

 Granted.
 It wasn’t the most original epiphany.
 But it forced me to make a choice.
-I took the beauty work samples off my reel (except the pimples and eye bags) and today I’m officially not providing those services anymore.
+I took the beauty work samples off my reel (except the pimples, eye bags and that sort of thing).
+Today I’m officially not providing those services anymore.

 Why should anyone care?